flashcordon/Recommandations/Podcasts-en-anglais.md

 ## Biology

 - [What is Life ?](https://medium.com/@carlzimmer/what-is-life-a-podcast-series-7e91cb9a491b)
+> A series of live conversations between writer Carl Zimmer and eight leading thinkers on the question of what it means to be alive.
+What Is Life? was recorded in front of a live audience at Caveat in New York and is supported by a grant from Science Sandbox, a Simons Foundation initiative.
+Durée des épisodes : 40 minutes à 1h.
 - [This podcast will kill you](http://thispodcastwillkillyou.com/)
+> This podcast might not actually kill you, but it covers so many things that can.
+Each episode tackles a different disease, from its history, to its biology, and finally, how scared you need to be.
+Ecologists and epidemiologists Erin Welsh and Erin Allmann Updyke make infectious diseases acceptable fodder for dinner party conversation and provide the perfect cocktail recipe to match Durée des épisodes : 45 minutes à 2h.
 - [Mindscape](https://www.preposterousuniverse.com/podcast/)
 > Sean Carroll hosts conversations with the world's most interesting thinkers.
 Science, society, philosophy, culture, arts, and ideas.
 Durée des épisodes : entre 1h et 2h.
 En anglais.